 The "Day" of the Dead is actually three days long and starts on October 31.
 El Día de Muertos was a summer holiday prior to the Spanish takeover of the country, when it was moved to coincide with the Catholic Allhallowtide triduum.
 No real activities take place on October 31, at least in Ajijic, which is too busy celebrating the feast for the Virgin of the Rosary, the town's patroness.

-Day of the Dead in Ajijic
+Day of the Dead in the Ajijic Plaza

 The center of the Day of the Dead celebration is the graveyard, where families come to gather around graves and remember the lives of loved ones and friends.